velartrill/velartrill.github.io/orig/axis/flight/predator-and-prey.md

 Feranya plays tenderly with the courier boy's short golden hair as she wipes blood from his neck with gentle strokes of a silk kerchief.
 She admits freely to herself that she got more than she bargained for tonight.
 Stressful, at first, given the circumstances, but, at the same time, she didn't realized how much she needed it.
 To just let go for a while.

 She had to reassert control eventually, of course, but for once it proved an exhilarating challenge.
 A fine game.
-She won in the end of course; it dampens her easy mood somewhat to admit it, but that was hardly ever in question.
-Woman though she might be, she has advantages beyond mere strength.
+She won in the end of course; woman though she might be, she has advantages beyond mere strength.

 The boy is clearly lapsing in and out of consciousness.
 She shouldn't need to worry about him for a time.
 She kisses him fondly, massaging her wrists, and rises.
 A chill pierces the room as she opens the rain-pattered window, and she fastens up her wine-red bodysheathe to quell the shivers that take hold of her.
 The end of a cigarette blackens in the low candleflame and she lifts it to her lips, inhaling the warm, sweet smoke.
 It stings her lungs, and her body responds, senses sharpening, the day's fatigue receding.
 She turns her gaze outward.